MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

     <td>Classifier</td>
   </tr>
 </table>
+Figure A. _The order of elements in a noun phrase._

     ????? ??? ??? ??? ??? ??? ????? ??? ?????
     ?????       ???   ??? ???   ???      ???  ?????   ??? ?????